ÐãÐãÖ±²¥

 • Are you thinking of attending a University Open Day?
 Dates are below.
 This blog might help you:

-VET Certificates (TAFE courses) and Work Experience for 2025
+VET Certificates (TAFE Courses) and Work Experience for 2025

 Applications for VET Certificates for 2025 have now closed.
 Students will be notified of the outcome of their application in the coming weeks.